k4m1/Bazaar-3.0/README.md

 rendering upon site entry.
 Other requests are made on a “need to know” basis by various React components.
 This minimizes info passed between the frontend and backend and allows for speedy re-rendering handled by React.

+###Authentication

+*Auth Page*

+*Normal Authentication*

+Users of the site are required to authenticate or sign up.
+Navigation to any other "protected" section of the site before authentication will redirect back to auth.
+The user model requires a unique email adress and password (not necessarily unique) for sign up.
+Upon account creation, user passwords are digested using the B-Crypt gem before being stored.